 5. Click the Next button.
-The offline full backup window appears with a list of operating system files to be backed up.
+The Offline full backup window appears with a list of operating system files to be backed up.
 The destination file location is the default backup directory specified in the dmconfig.ini file.

-- 6. To select a new path for the backup directory or enter a new valid path in the Backup Directory field.
+- 6. To select a new path for the backup directory or enter a new valid path in the Backup directory field.
 Please refer to chapter 3.1 for more information about how to create a new backup directory. - 7.
-Click the Finish button to save all files in the backup directory.
-The Offline full backup message box appears while the backup is in process.
+Click the Finish button to save all files to the backup directory, the RepLace file window appears.
+If files with the same name already exist in the backup directory, they are overwritten.
+If a directory for previous full backup files is specified then the old backup files will be copied to the directory of previous backup file.
+Please specify the directory for previous backup files from the Backup page of the Start database advanced settings window.